mgrube/mow/README.md

-# mow
+# Automatic Trading Sandbox
+This is a work in progress to make an accessible environment for people new to automatic trading.

-Just run 'vagrant up'
+To get started, run 'vagrant up'.